oci-landing-zones/terraform-oci-modules-observability/service-connectors/README.md

 #### Defining the Source
 Within the *service_connectors* attribute, use the *source* attribute to define the service connector source resources.
 Within *source*, the following attributes are supported.
 - **kind**: the type of source.
 Supported values are "logging" and "streaming".
+- **cursor_kind**: the type of cursor, which determines the starting point from which the stream will be consumed.
+Options "LATEST", "TRIM_HORIZON".
+Only applicable if *kind* = "streaming".
 - **audit_logs**: a list of objects where audit logs are expected to be found.
 Multiple audit log locations can be specified using the *cmp_id* attribute.
 Only applicable if *kind* is "logging".
     - **cmp_id**: the compartment where audit logs are expected to be found.
 For referring to all audit logs in the tenancy, provide the value "ALL".
 This attribute is overloaded: it can be either a compartment OCID, a reference (a key) to the compartment OCID, or the "ALL" value.
 - **non_audit_logs**: a list of objects where any logs other than audit logs are expected to be found.
 Multiple logs can be specified using *cmp_id*, *log_group_id* and *log_id* attributes.
 Only applicable if *kind* is "logging".